 “We are committed to helping Costa Rican public health leaders contain this pandemic while not slowing down our daily efforts in order to meet the urgent needs of those affected by the addiction and mental health crisis,” the CRTC team said in a statement.

-“We intend to continue serving the community of those desperately wanting to engage in our program,” the treatment team said.
+“We intend to continue serving the community of those desperately wanting to engage in our program,” the treatment team said.”

-The medical team has been trained on COVID-19 symptoms and regularly checks patients, staff and volunteers for fever.
-The staff are also limiting contact with others so as to reduce the risk of contracting SARS-CoV-2, the virus that causes COVID-19.
+During the pandemic, Costa Rica Treatment Center has adopted protocols to help minimize the risk of coronavirus spread.
+The medical team was trained on COVID-19 symptoms and regularly checked patients, staff, and volunteers for fever.
+The staff also limited contact with others to reduce the risk of contracting SARS-CoV-2, the virus that causes COVID-19.